Observance of Christmas by country: Iceland

-Thirteen days after the 24th Icelanders say goodbye to the Yule Lads and other mystical creatures such as elves and trolls.
+Thirteen days before 24 December, children will leave their shoes by the window so that the Yule Lads can leave small gifts in their shoes.
+Thirteen days after the 24th, Icelanders say goodbye to the Yule Lads and other mystical creatures such as elves and trolls.
 There are bonfires held throughout the country while the elves, Yule Lads, and Icelanders dance together before saying goodbye until the next Christmas.